Skip to content

 Digital Nomad & Residency · Croatia

-Croatia digital nomad visa & residency (2026)
+Croatia digital nomad visa: income, cost & requirements (2026)

-Dedicated visaCroatian Law on Foreigners (Zakon o strancima), Part IV – Temporary Stay of Digital Nomads; administered by the Ministry of Interior (Ministarstvo unutarnjih poslova – MUP); official portal: digitalnomadscroatia.mup.hrCountry index 96 · A+
+Dedicated visaCroatian Law on Foreigners (Zakon o strancima), Part IV, Temporary Stay of Digital Nomads; administered by the Ministry of Interior (Ministarstvo unutarnjih poslova, MUP); official portal: digitalnomadscroatia.mup.hrCountry index 96 · A+

 Croatia shaded by its digital nomad & residency status